lukecyca/graylog2-docker/README.md

 graylog2-docker
 ===============

 Debian-based, self-contained graylog2 image.
-Can run standalone or backed by an existing elasticsearch cluter.
+Can run standalone or backed by an existing elasticsearch cluster.